Second Edition of the “Connect, Coach and Match” Activity!

 From May 6 to 20, 2019, the second edition of the “Connect, Coach and Match!”
-Activity weeks will be held, coordinated by the ROSEPH (Association of supported employment services for people living with disabilities) and funded by SPHERE (Support for People with a Handicap Exploring the Road to Employment), thanks to the support of the Government of Canada, as part of the Opportunities Fund for Persons with Disabilities.
-The initiative will enable this year more than 60 companies from several regions of Quebec (Côte-Nord, Mauricie, Laurentides and Montérégie) to obtain support from their local supported employment service to organize mentoring activities, with the goal of hiring and retaining exceptional candidates.
+Activity weeks was held, coordinated by the ROSEPH (Association of supported employment services for people living with disabilities) and funded by SPHERE (Support for People with a Handicap Exploring the Road to Employment), thanks to the support of the Government of Canada, as part of the Opportunities Fund for Persons with Disabilities.
+The initiative enabled this year more than 60 companies from several regions of Quebec (Côte-Nord, Mauricie, Laurentides and Montérégie) to obtain support from their local supported employment service to organize mentoring activities, with the goal of hiring and retaining exceptional candidates.

-“Connect, Coach and Match!” is directly inspired by the “MentorAbility” initiative created by the Canadian Association for Supported Employment (CASE).
+“Connect, Coach and Match!” was directly inspired by the “MentorAbility” initiative created by the Canadian Association for Supported Employment (CASE).
 In the province of Quebec, the deployment of “MentorAbility” is provided by SPHERE, which has been entrusted with the creation of nearly a hundred new mentoring projects and assistance to employability organizations in their use of the program.

 View testimonials from employers and participating candidates